Using Predefined Reports - Online Help | Zoho Desk

 Activity reports

 Tracking day-to-day activities is essential to enhance the team's productivity.
 The organization must monitor important metrics such as the task status, due date, and the SLA to determine performance.
-With the help of predefined reports for the activities module, the organization gets insight into the tasks report and everyday call count.
+Using the predefined report Today's Call Count in the Activities module, the organization gains clear insights into daily call volumes and task-related performance.

 This provides a clear view of assigned, pending, and completed tasks, as well as the list of calls made in a day.